aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 The FOR statement seen here is tied to the assembly OP MOVSD.REP by Ghidra.
 REP means it is repeated a set number of times.
 MOVSD copies a doubleword (2 bytes, the same as a UTF-16 encoded char) from one memory address to another.

 The IF statement can be ignored as it doesn’t pass with a param_3 of 1E0.
+Which is hardcoded into the malware.

 Though not stated with 100% certainty, this function seems to be very similar to the C++ memcpy function in behavior.
 Perhaps a custom variant, or an older version.
 Or maybe one of its many alternatives.
-It is hard to say, but what can be said is that the behavior is very similar.
+It is hard to say, but what can be said is that the behavior is very similar and the function serves the same purpose when used by the malware.

-### 5.3.
+#### 5.3.
 CreateFileA

 This is a Win32 function from kernel32.dll.